CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE

 Brief History:

 This congregation was organized in 1850, with services held wherever convenient until the above building was erected in 1862.
 The cornerstone reads “United Brethren in Christ 1862.”
-In 1908 a rostrum extension was added to the church and new entrance and vestibule replace the two front doors of earlier years.
+In 1908 a rostrum extension was added to the church and new entrance and vestibule replaced the two front doors of earlier years.
 This building housed the united former Methodist and EUB congregations until they moved to their new building on the St. Thomas – Edenville Road in 1974.

 Final disposition: